CHCHE Courses (2018-19)

 ChE 152.
 Heterogeneous Kinetics and Reaction Engineering.
 9 units (3-0-6): first term.
 Survey of heterogeneous reactions on metal and oxide catalysts.
 Langmuir-Hinshelwood versus Eley-Rideal reaction mechanisms.
 Reaction, diffusion, and heat transfer in heterogeneous catalytic systems.
 Characterization of porous catalysts.
 Instructor: Giapis.

 Ch 153 ab.
 Advanced Inorganic Chemistry.
 9 units (3-0-6): second, third terms.
 Ch 153 a: Topics in modern inorganic chemistry.
 Electronic structure, spectroscopy, and photochemistry with emphasis on examples from the modern research literature.
 Ch 153 b: Applications of physical methods toward the characterization of inorganic and bioinorganic species.
 A range of spectroscopic approaches will be covered.
-Part b Not offered 2017-18.
-Instructors: Gray, Winkler (a).
+Instructors: Gray, Winkler (a), Peters (b).

 Ch 154 ab.
 Organometallic Chemistry.
 9 units (3-0-6): second, third terms.
 A general discussion of the reaction mechanisms and the synthetic and catalytic uses of transition metal organometallic compounds.
 Second term: a survey of the elementary reactions and methods for investigating reaction mechanisms.
 Third term: contemporary topics in inorganic and organometallic synthesis, structure and bonding, and applications in catalysis.
-Part b not offered 2017-18.
-Instructor: Peters (a).
+Part b not offered 2018-19.
+Instructor: Peters.

 ESE/ChE 158.
 Aerosol Physics and Chemistry.
-9 units (3-0-6): third term.
+9 units (3-0-6): second term.
 Fundamentals of aerosol physics and chemistry; aerodynamics and diffusion of aerosol particles; condensation and evaporation; thermodynamics of particulate systems; nucleation; coagulation; particle size distributions; optics of small particles.
-Given in alternate years; Not offered 2017-18.
+Given in alternate years; not offered 2018-19.
 Instructor: Seinfeld.

 ChE/Ch 164.
 Introduction to Statistical Thermodynamics.
 9 units (3-0-6): second term.
 An introduction to the fundamentals and simple applications of statistical thermodynamics.
 Foundation of statistical mechanics; partition functions for various ensembles and their connection to thermodynamics; fluctuations; noninteracting quantum and classical gases; heat capacity of solids; adsorption; phase transitions and order parameters; linear response theory; structure of classical fluids; computer simulation methods.
 Instructor: Wang.